"Perenne nil nisi solidum."

 "Nothing is permanent unless it is solid."

-The GDCh Division of Solid-State Chemistry & Materials Research Research has existed since 1963 - initially as "semiconductor chemistry", from 1969 to 1999 as "solid state chemistry", before it was expanded to its current framework.
-It currently has around 950 members from universities, industry and the public sector.
+The GDCh Division of Solid-State Chemistry & Materials Research was founded in 1963 – initially as "Semiconductor Chemistry", from 1969 to 1999 as "Solid State Chemistry", before it was expanded to its current scope.
+It currently has around 950 members from academia, industry and the public sector.
 Around a third of the members are students and young members.

-The Division combines creative synthesis with structure elucidation and property-oriented materials research as the basis of modern solid-state technologies that are directly linked to industrial materials research.
-It forms the ideal framework for scientific exchange between researchers from universities, research institutes and industrial companies and is a forum for networking between young scientists and experienced personalities from solid state chemistry and materials science.
+The Division combines creative synthesis with structure elucidation and property-oriented materials research as the basis for modern solid-state technologies that are directly linked to industrial materials research.
+It provides the ideal framework for scientific exchange between researchers from universities, research institutes and industrial companies and is a forum for networking between young scientists and experienced personalities from solid-state chemistry and materials science.

-solid-state chemistry and materials research today are based on an enormous breadth of materials and on research into a large number of material properties.
-These include important intrinsic properties such as magnetism, electronic and ionic conductivity, thermoelectricity, superconductivity or also optical, mechanical and catalytic properties, as well as substances with special structures, nanoparticulate, micro- and mesoporous systems, composites, ceramics, inorganic-organic hybrid materials, and low-dimensional structure materials.
-The close interaction between experiment and theory (e.g. many-particle theory, real-space theory, molecular dynamics) makes it possible to meet relevant solid-state chemical, material-oriented questions using modern methods, to identify sustainable solutions and to promote future-oriented developments.
+solid-state chemistry and materials research today are based on an enormous range of materials and on the research of a variety of material properties.
+These include important intrinsic properties such as magnetism, electronic and ionic conductivity, thermoelectricity, superconductivity or optical, mechanical and catalytic properties, as well as materials with special Structuring, nanoparticulate, micro- and mesoporous systems, composites, ceramics, inorganic-organic hybrid materials, as well as materials with low-dimensional structure.
+The close interaction between experiment and theory (e.g. many-body theory, real-space theory, molecular dynamics) allows to use modern methods to address relevant solid-state chemical, material-oriented questions. to identify sustainable solutions and promote future-oriented developments.

-The Division brings together scientific and technological interests in basic research in solid state chemistry – from development to application.
-It builds bridges to neighboring disciplines such as materials science, solid state physics and sustainable chemistry and thus contributes to answering socially relevant questions.
+The Division brings together scientific and technological interests in basic research in solid-state chemistry - from development to application.
+It builds bridges to neighboring disciplines such as materials science, solid-state physics and sustainable chemistry and thus makes a contribution to answering socially relevant questions.

 Promotion of art & culture, science & research, e.g. by awarding research grants